Attorneys for Musk, Twitter argue over information exchange

 The hearing will begin with arguments on a motion by Musk’s attorneys to revise their answer to the lawsuit and their counterclaims against Twitter for the second time.
 Musk’s attorneys want to add information regarding a severance agreement and $7.75 million payment to former employee Peiter “Mudge” Zatko.
 Musk’s attorneys assert that Twitter needed his consent before making the payment but failed to do so.

 Zatko is a cybersecurity expert who was the head of security for Twitter until he was fired early this year.
 He filed a whistleblower complaint in July with Congress, the Justice Department, the Federal Trade Commission and the Securities and Exchange Commission.
-A complaint outlines a host of accusations against Twitters, including that CEO Parag Agrawal and other senior executives and board members have mad false and misleading statements about Twitter’s cybersecurity, privacy and integrity.
+The complaint outlines a host of accusations against Twitter, including that CEO Parag Agrawal and other senior executives and board members have made false and misleading statements about Twitter’s cybersecurity, privacy and integrity.

 Twitter attorneys argue that the inclusion of information about Zatko’s severance should be conditioned on Musk attorneys turning over records of all communications since December among Musk, his advisers and co-investors that involve Zatko.